 4. Book an appointment online

 It is vital to have your ankle sprain assessed by one of the experienced sports physiotherapists at Forefront Physiotherapy Geelong to minimise the amount of time you spend on the sidelines.
-Ankle sprains are often a recurrent injury due to the lack of rehabilitation so make sure you get yourself fixed up once and for all!
+Ankle sprains often keep happening down the track due to the lack of proper rehabilitation so make sure you get yourself fixed up once and for all!